Moving home - Downsizing - Preparing to sell

 It can be tough to know how to start packing when moving house, so the best thing to do is make a plan.
 Before you do anything, get yourself organised and download or print off a moving house checklist.
 Listing all the rooms in your home as well as spaces such as garages, lofts, cellars and gardens, this will give you a clear idea of everything you need to pack up.
 You can detail which items or areas still need to be packed, and tick off each room when it’s done.

 Not all your possessions are created equal.
-While you can probably last a day or two without your favourite childhood cuddly toy, those vinyls stored in the loft and your vintage books that look so good collecting dust on a shelf, the same can’t be said of other things.
-Like your bed, for example.
-Other items of furniture such as your sofa and wardrobe may also be priorities, along with most of your kitchen utensils, pans and crockery.
-If you’re going to need it straight away, prioritise it in your packing list to get a clear idea of what’s important on moving day.
+While you can probably last longer without access to some items, such as your favourite childhood cuddly toy or those vinyls stored in the loft, the same can't be said of other things.
+Like your bed, for example, or most of your kitchen utensils, pans and crockery.

 Go from top to bottom